projectara/greybus-spec/source/special.rst

-If the Interface is :ref:`hardware-model-lifecycle-activated` and no other errors occur, the SVC shall set the :ref:`greybus-protocol-error-codes` in the Response message header to GB_OP_SUCCESS and the status field of the Operation Response payload to GB_SVC_OP_SUCCESS.
+If the Interface is :ref:`hardware-model-lifecycle-activated` and no other errors occur, the SVC shall set the :ref:`greybus-operation-status` in the Response message header to GB_OP_SUCCESS and the status field of the Operation Response payload to GB_SVC_OP_SUCCESS.
 In this case, the intf_type field in the Operation Response payload contains the numeric value of the INTF_TYPE as defined in